Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/USB/Class USBCDCDevice.rst

 NA

 .. important :: The manufacturer string should be configured before USBCDCDevice::begin() function is called.

-.. note :: “USBCDCDevice.h” must be included to use the class function.
+.. note :: "USBCDCDevice.h" must be included to use the class function.

 -----------------------------